Parrot-Developers/arduplane-disco-manifest/README.md

 First connect to the drone's wifi network, named DISCO-XXXXXX.
 It will give you an address on the 192.168.42.0/24 network, the address of the drone is 192.168.42.1.
 Then connect to the drone's ftp server and upload the file arduplane into the folder internal\_000/ardupilot/.

+## How to start / restart ArduPlane for Parrot Disco

+After loading arduplane file, with the Disco powered on, just press three times on the on/off button, you will hear some [beeps][Beep].
+The original autopilot will be killed and ArduPlane will be launched instead.
+If ArduPlane was already running, it will be restarted.
+Now you can interact with ArduPlane the way you want, please refer to the [ArduPlane documentation][ArduPlane] for more information.

+Note that the original Disco firmware will be loaded at next startup.

+## Configuration ##

+A sample configuration file can be downloaded from [ArduPilot GitHub][Parameters].
+This file can be loaded with any GCS.
+Main configuration steps are described on [ardupilot wiki][Configuration].

 ## Troubleshooting

 ### wget-ing the toolchains fails with a security warning